SQL Server connector

 The port on the database server.
 For SQL Server, it's usually 1433 but it can also be something else.

-The port number on which Gallium Data will be listening to requests from database clients.
-If you set this to a port other than 1433, your SQL Server clients will need to specify that port, typically in the form galliumproxy,1435 (i.e. the name of the machine running Gallium Data, followed by a comma and the port you chose).
+The port number in the Docker container on which Gallium Data will be listening to requests from database clients.
+If you use a port other than 1433, your SQL Server clients will need to specify that port, typically in the form galliumproxy,1435 (i.e. the name of the machine running Gallium Data, followed by a comma and the port you chose).

 Trust server certificate